Rebecca Ferguson (singer): Personal life

 Ferguson previously dated fellow The X Factor contestant and former One Direction member Zayn Malik.
-The relationship ended after four months together, In July 2011.
+The relationship ended after four months together, in July 2011.
 Ferguson addressed the media interest, saying: "When I was in a relationship with Zayn it was quite hard, but it comes with it.
 Me and Zayn just grew apart.
 I wish him all the best."

-On 17 February 2023, Rebecca announced on Instagram that she gave birth to her fourth child with her husband, born on 14 February 2023 (Valentines day).
+Ferguson was appointed Member of the Order of the British Empire (MBE) in the 2024 Birthday Honours for services to the music industry.

 Musical style and influences

 Ferguson's first album is of the soul, pop, blues and R&B genres, with lyrics describing heartbreak and relationships.
 The album's music was compared to work by Aretha Franklin and Macy Gray.
 On describing her own sound she said, "quite soulful, I don't know what you compare it to.
 I’m just me."

 Ferguson cites Aretha Franklin as one of the artists who had the biggest influence on her.
-She says she draws inspiration from Franklin, whom she calls the "Queen of Soul".
-In an interview with MTV UK, when asked about being compared to Franklin she stated, "Aretha Franklin to me is like the queen of soul, so on one hand, I like being compared to her, but on the other hand, I don't think I’ve achieved anything yet to be compared to someone who, to me, is an absolute legend.
-I’m literally just starting out and it's lovely and I feel really blessed that people are comparing me to her, but to me she's in a totally different league... she's Aretha, she's like a soul diva.
-So hopefully God willing in the future when I’ve come to her age I will have earned that, but I don't feel I have yet."
-She also revealed how she wished to have collaborated with Franklin on her debut album.
+She revealed how she wished to have collaborated with Franklin on her debut album.
 She cites band Kings of Leon as an inspiration.
 On the question of collaborating with Kings of Leon she said, "I’d like to see what happened.
 I just think it would be cool, I love them as musicians and they play really well so I’d love to just write with them maybe...I’m dreaming here but you never know, I could rock out with the Kings of Leon."
 Ferguson also cites the late soul singer Amy Winehouse as one of her biggest influences, stating that she respected Winehouse as "she was real and wasn't in it for the fame, she was artistic and her music is lovely."
 She also cites Sam Cooke, Otis Redding and Nina Simone among her influences.